 Definition: Plasma Membrane

 A plasma membrane is a semipermeable barrier consisting of a bilayer of phospholipids and other embedded molecules.
-Plasma membranes surround all cells, separating them from their external environment, and compartmentalize some organelles within eukaryotic cells.
+Plasma membranes surround all cells, separating them from their external environment.

 All membranes, for example, the cell surface membrane of a typical animal cell in Figure 1, consist of a structure called the phospholipid bilayer.